pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 - Turn start: If there are no [color] allys, gain 2 rerolls
 - Turn start: If there are no [color] allys, give the best sorcery ally +15% SORC
 - On reroll: If there are only [color] allys, gain +1/+1
-- On win round:  Spawn a random [color] item
+- Turn start: If won round, spawn a random [color] item
 - Turn start:  If there are only [color] allys, gain 1 reroll
 - Turn end: if there are at least 4 [color] allys, give [color] allys +1/+1
 - On buy: mimic the health of the healthiest [color] ally